cesbo/help/src/content/docs/en/astra/streams/index.md

 ![General Options](https://cdn.cesbo.com/help/astra/admin-guide/stream/general.png)

-- `Enable` - new stream is enabled by default, but can be turned off if needed
+- `Enable`: new stream is enabled by default, but can be turned off if needed
-- `Name` - friendly channel name used in dashboards and logs
+- `Name`: friendly channel name used in dashboards and logs
-- `ID` - unique stream identifier.
+- `ID`: unique stream identifier.
 Keep it empty to assign a sequential number to new channels or you may define your own
-- `Create Multi Program Stream` - switch to MPTS configuration
+- `Create Multi Program Stream`: switch to MPTS configuration
-- `Description` - arbitrary channel description
+- `Description`: arbitrary channel description

 ### Input List